Funyday-k/lingyuxia/_pages/cv.md

 ======
 ## Awards

+* 2023, Third prize in academic level of Shandong University
-2022, Provincial First Prize in China Undergraduate Mathematical Contest in Modeling
+* 2022, Provincial First Prize in China Undergraduate Mathematical Contest in Modeling
+* First prize of physics competition of university students in Shandong province

 ## Programming